pegahcarter/audits/LexDAO/README.md

 if (_saleSupply != 0) {_mint(address(this), _saleSupply);}
 ```

 An additional functionality to `updateSale()` is an option to burn the tokens for sale.
 In the current implementation, tokens are able to be created and sent to the contract, but once they're in the contract they're only able to be removed through purchase or calling `withdrawToken()`.
-As `withdrawToken()` is
+As `withdrawToken()` is built to transfer multiple tokens, I would argue `withdrawToken()` is meant to handle ERC-20 tokens other than the contract token.

 A scenario where this would play out would be if you had a token sale for a duration of time and not all tokens were sold.
 With the current implementation, the best you could do after the sale to remove the tokens from circulation would be for the `manager` to call `withdrawToken()` to send the remaining tokens to an external address, then call `burn()`.
 However, this adds an additional layer of risk as the external address would have control of the tokens before burning them.
 Burning the tokens directly from the contract removes that risk.